About Vintage Audio Equipment

 Of course cleaning switches and mechanical controls is a tedious operation which in some cases cannot be overruled.
 So one must disassemble fragile mechanical components for thorough cleaning.
 I am absolutely against cleanup sprays and chemical substances.

 Sure, once restored preamplifier and power amplifier units are rewarding and worth keeping around.
 They will not compare with similar new HI-FI gear -- think McIntosh or Accuphase; forget the sinister supermarket audio equipment.
 But these vintage units have their charm.
 They are still worthy of your audio rack.

-About Cassette Decks
+About Cassette and RTR Decks